 Source: *U.S. Bureau of Labor Statistics

-The U.S. Bureau of Labor Statistics (BLS) expected firefighter jobs to be highly competitive in the upcoming years and more difficult to obtain than other career opportunities, due to the appeal of the position.
-Employment was projected to grow 7% from 2012-2022 (www.bls.gov).
-This growth, which should result in approximately 20,300 more firefighting positions, was likely to be spurred on by volunteer positions that become permanent paid positions.
-The BLS noted that the average annual wage for firemen was $48,270 in May 2013.
+The U.S. Bureau of Labor Statistics (BLS) expects firefighter jobs to be highly competitive in the upcoming years and more difficult to obtain than other career opportunities, due to the appeal of the position.
+Employment is projected to grow only 5% from 2014-2024 (www.bls.gov).
+This growth, which should result in approximately 17,400 more firefighting positions, is likely to be spurred on by volunteer positions that become permanent paid positions.
+The BLS notes that the average annual wage for firemen was $49,330 in May 2015.

 The fireman career can be a dangerous one.
-According to the U.S. Fire Administration, the per capita rate of fire deaths in the U.S. is one of the highest among industrialized nations, and 165 firefighters died in the line of duty in 2013 (www.usfa.dhs.gov).
+According to the U.S. Fire Administration, the per capita rate of fire deaths in the U.S. is one of the highest among industrialized nations, and, every year, around 100 firefighters die on the job (www.usfa.dhs.gov).
 Still, some of what draws individuals to firefighting careers includes the challenge and thrill of working in potential dangerous situations, the relatively low education requirements, pride in performing an essential public service and a pension that is typically secured after 25 years on the job.